OclaZ/Faturly/README.md

 # Faturly - Invoice Management Application

-**Faturly** is a professional invoice application tailored for Moroccan businesses, developed with **Next.js**.
+**Faturly** is a professional invoice application tailored for online businesses, developed with **Next.js**.
 It enables businesses to streamline their invoicing processes, generate PDF invoices, and send them via email with ease.

 ## 🖥️ Tech Stack